Types are the highlight of Reason! Here, you get a glimpse of why so many are excited about them.

 You can refer to a type by a different name.
 They'll be equivalent:

 type scoreType = int; let x: scoreType = 10;

-Reason is backed by OCaml, whose type system has received decades of engineering.
+Reason's type system is the crystallization of decades of research and engineering.
 Here are a few highlights:

 Types can be inferred.
 The type system deduces the types for you even if you don't manually write them down.
 This speeds up the prototyping phase.
 Additionally, editor features like VSCode's codelens in our editor integrations show you all the types while you write code.